akshayvmkadam/telecom-frontend/README.md

 ## Telecom Customer Management Symtem (Frontend)
-This assignment is a programming assignment wherein you have to build a Frontend system for all the customers interactivity and integrations of TCMS.
+This assignment is a programming assignment wherein you have to build a Frontend app for all the customers interactivity and integrations of TCMS.

 ## Table of Contents
 * [Problem Statement](#problem-statement)